bendunnegyms/AWS-Topology-Mapper/README.md

 # AWS-Topology-Mapper

 This readme will describe setting up the environment for now.

+(SWENG 2021 Group 38)

 ## Prerequisites
 **npm** (node package manager) is the dependency/package manager you get out of the box when you install Node.js.
 I installed the react app with the latest version of Node.
 Node.js allows for javascript code to be executed outside of a browser.
 **python 3.8.5**